Set Configuration Options

 }

 The required keyword will trigger an error, if the included file does not exist; without the required keyword, any missing files will be silently ignored.
-The file keyword instructs the configuration parser to interpret its argument as a file name; without this keyword, the parser may interpret the given name as URL or classpath resource.
+The file keyword instructs the configuration parser to interpret its argument as a file name; without this keyword, the parser may interpret the given name as a URL or classpath resource.
 By using the file keyword, you will also get the most intuitive semantics and most stable semantics of include.
 The precise rules for resolving relative paths can be found here.

 Second, by providing several configuration files, we can override configuration settings using explicit configuration option paths: